probablyanxious/hist1900-memex/docs/index.md

 **March 8th 2023 - Sophie's Memex 2.0 Update brings you lots of fresh content!**

- ✿ Please see all notes marked with ⁻ ᴺᴱᵂ in the table of contents below to see all the latest additions.
+ ✿ All notes marked with ⁻ ᴺᴱᵂ in the table of contents below are the 2.0 additions to the memex.

  ✿ We also have a brand new **starting point** which can help dive into the memex better, here you will also find a cohesive list of all updates and changes.